ThePoultryMan/ARRP-But-Different/docs/usage/lang.rst

 Once a *JLang* has been created, you can start adding translations to it.

-.. tip:: *JLang*s can be constructed via a builder pattern, allowing consecutive translations to be placed one after another.
+.. tip:: JLangs can be constructed via a builder pattern, allowing consecutive translations to be placed one after another.

 Example:

 .. code-block:: java

     ...
     lang.addBlockTranslation(ResourceLocation.withDefaultNamespace("torch"), "Torch but it's different but it's not so it's the same.)
             .addItemTranslation(Items.STICK, "It's still a stick");